spacechimplives/zaplog-wordpress-plugin/README.md

 ###Milestones
 - The first milestone will be the <a href="https://github.com/patricksavalle/zaplog-wordpress-plugin/milestones/Minimum%20viable%20product">Minimum Viable Product</a>.
-- The second milestone will be the event timeline or newsstream
+- The second milestone will be the collaborative event timeline or newsstream
-- The third milestone will be building a collaborative RSS/content aggregator.
+- The third milestone will be the collaborative RSS/content aggregator.

 ###Contributing and rewarding
 Everyone is invited to contribute.
 Everybody will be rewarded.